Anitha-0001/CloudProfile/README.md

 # 🚀 AWS DevStack Deploy (CloudProfile Application)

-Demonstrates cloud migration of a web application from Local Machine to AWS environment.
+This project demonstrates migrating a web application from a local setup to AWS,covering environment preparation, service provisioning, application deployment, and data transfer.
+It highlights how a local app can be transformed into a scalable and reliable cloud-hosted solution using AWS best practices.

 ## 📌 Project Overview